 Science at All Saints’ is given high priority as a core subject.

 Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
-Through science we encourage our children to think for themselves, to suggest and test their own lines of enquiry and never be afraid to have a go!
-We believe that science is about finding out through exploring and we place a great emphasis on the importance of ‘Working Scientifically.’
-Our whole school approach to the teaching and learning of science involves the following;
+Through science we encourage our children to think for themselves, to suggest and test their own questions/lines of enquiry and never be afraid to have a go!
+We believe that science is about finding out through exploring and we place a great emphasis on the importance of ‘Working Scientifically’ and scientific enquiry.
+Our curriculum is based upon the PLAN matrices, personalised to reflect the needs of children at All Saints'.
+Our whole school approach to the teaching and learning of science involves the following:

 The impact of the provision of a successful science curriculum at All Saints’ is also evident in our attainment of the Primary Science Quality Mark Outreach Award and our work leading a local primary science cluster.